efellemedia/docs/fieldtypes/input.md

 - **Class** &mdash; Define sets of CSS classes to be reference in the active public theme

 ## Validation
-Input fieldtypes have the following validation options:
+This fieldtype supports the following validation settings:

 - **Required** &mdash; Determine if the field is required or not